Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

 \subsection{Bounds on Probability of Preserving Euclidean Neighborhoodness}

-Interestingly, we can also define bounds on the probability of preserving Euclidean neighborhoodness under very simplified assumptions.
-This bound depends mainly on the dimensionality of the original space $\mathbb{R}^{O}$ and on bounds on the region of space within which the samples $\mathbf{X}^{(i)}$ may be drawn.
+Interestingly, despite the fact that sparse filtering can not guarantee the preservation of the Euclidean metric, it is still possible to determine probabilistic bounds on the preservation of the Euclidean neighborhoodness under very simplified assumptions on the dimensionality of the original space $\mathbb{R}^{O}$ and the region of space within which the samples $\mathbf{X}^{(i)}$ may be drawn.

 \begin{theorem} Let $\mathbf{X}^{(1)}\in\mathbb{R}^{O}$ be a point in the original space $\mathbb{R}^{O}$ and let $R_{\mathbf{X}^{(1)}}^{\mathbf{e}_{k}}$ be a representation filter centered on $\mathbf{X}^{(1)}$, that is, $R_{\mathbf{X}^{(1)}}^{\mathbf{e}_{k}}\left(\mathbf{X}^{(1)}\right)=0$.
 Let us now consider a point $\mathbf{X}^{(2)}\in\mathbb{R}^{O}$ within the same representation cone, that is, a point such that $R_{\mathbf{X}^{(1)}}^{\mathbf{e}_{k}}\left(\mathbf{X}^{(2)}\right)\leq\epsilon$ for an arbitrarily small $\epsilon\in\mathbb{R}$, $\epsilon>0$.